 Leviticus illustrates very well what it means to be holy.
 It contains instructions for the dedication of the Tabernacle and all of its furnishings.
 It also gives directions for consecrating the priests and their clothing.
 And, finally, instructions for handling the offerings made by the people.
 It is easy for us today to hurry through all of this instruction.
 Especially since we may view it as irrelevant to us today.

 But, while the specific instructions may not directly apply to us today, they do have a lot to say about being holy.
 When the tabernacle, and its furnishing, and the priests, with their garments, were sprinkled with blood, they became dedicated to, or set apart for, God.
 They were made holy.
 And that is really what this word means; set apart for God’s use.
-These things that had been sprinkled by blood were no longer to be used for everyday purposes.
+These things that had been sprinkled with blood were no longer to be used for everyday purposes.

 We Are Holy